California State Parks: History

-Controversies

-Vacation buy-out

-On July 15, 2012, the Sacramento Bee newspaper reported that the deputy director of Administration at California State Parks had orchestrated $271,000 in vacation buy-outs for himself and 55 other administrative employees.
-A vacation buy out allows one to be paid today for vacation time that would otherwise be used in the future or cashed-out at retirement.
-While vacation buy-outs are allowed, these buy-outs were reported to have been done secretly.

-Hidden funds

-Following the vacation buy-out scandal of 2012, the department revealed that two accounts were discovered totaling $54 million that had been hidden for 12 years.
-One fund was for the Off Highway Vehicle division and one for the state park division.
-This scandal resulted in the immediate resignation of the director and firing of the acting chief deputy director.
+A record wet winter in 2023 caused more than $210 million in storm damage to California's State Parks.

 Operation

 Responsible for almost one-third of California's scenic coastline (280 miles), California State Parks manages the state's finest coastal wetlands, estuaries, beaches, and dune systems.
 California State Parks contains the largest and most diverse natural and cultural heritage holdings of any state agency in the nation.
 State park units include underwater preserves, reserves, and parks; redwood, rhododendron, and wildlife reserves; state beaches, recreation areas, wilderness areas, and reservoirs; state historic parks, historic homes, Spanish era adobe buildings, including museums, visitor centers, cultural reserves, and preserves; as well as lighthouses, caverns, ghost towns, water slides, conference centers, and off-highway vehicle parks.

 These parks protect and preserve an unparalleled collection of culturally and environmentally sensitive structures and habitats, threatened plant and animal species, ancient Native American sites, historic structures and artifacts.
 The Department employs State Park Peace Officers Law Enforcement to protect and preserve the State Parks and the millions of people who visit them each year.
 Parks are patrolled by sworn State Park Peace Officers, of which there are two classifications, State Park Ranger and State Park Lifeguards.

-Categories
+Subdivisions of California State Parks include the California Office of Historic Preservation, Off-Highway Motor Vehicle Recreation Division, and the Boating & Waterways Division.